-Pursuant to article R.225-29 para.
+Pursuant to article R. 225-29 para.
 2 of the French commercial code, the board has decided to create seven (7) committees:

 - a) a strategic committee,

 - b) an audit committee,

 - c) a risk committee,

 - d) a nomination committee,

 - e) a compensation committee,

 - f) a crisis management committee, and

-- g) a corporate social and societal responsibility and environmental sustainability committee.
+- g) a sustainability committee.

-The responsibilities, composition and modus operandi of each committee are described in Appendices 1-7 of these internal regulations.
+The responsibilities, composition and modus operandi of each committee are described in appendices 1-7 of these internal regulations.